-As the Director of the Office of Public Policy for the Roman Catholic Diocese of Manchester, and on behalf of Bishop Peter Libasci, I write to respectfully register our opposition to SB 61.
+As the Director of the Office of Public Policy for the Roman Catholic Diocese of Manchester, and on behalf of Bishop Peter Libasci, I write to respectfully register our opposition to HB 1377, legislation regarding "Right to Work".
+We have opposed similar bills in the past, most recently in 2021 (as many of the members of the Committee will recall, SB 61 was indefinitely postponed in the House during that legislative session.)

-The Catholic Church considers that, while the Church and the political community are autonomous from one another, "both, under different titles, are devoted to the personal and social vocation of the same people", and therefore the more that both can work cooperatively together the more they will be able to advance the good of all.
+The Catholic Church considers that, while the Church and the political community are autonomous from one another, "both, under different titles, are devoted to the personal and social vocation of the same people", and therefore the more that both can work cooperatively together, the more they will be able to advance the good of all.
 Second Vatican Council, Pastoral Constitution on the Church in the Modern World, 76.
-It is in that vein that we offer these comments on SB 61.
+It is in that vein that we respectfully offer these comments on HB 1377.

-In 1981, Pope John Paul II issued an encyclical letter called Laborem Exercens ("On Human Work") that itself marked the 90th anniversary of a prior encyclical called Rerum Novarum ("The Condition of Labor").
-(Encyclical letters are the primary teaching documents issued by Popes).
+In 1981, Pope John Paul II issued an encyclical letter called Laborem Exercens ("On Human Work") that itself marked the 90th anniversary of a prior encyclical called Rerum Novarum ("The Condition of Labor") (encyclical letters are the primary teaching documents issued by Popes).
 As the publication dates of those letters show, the dignity of work has been a particular focus of Catholic thought ever since the Industrial Revolution.
 Pope John Paul said that "work expresses human dignity and increases it," and indeed is nothing less than "a sharing in the activity of the Creator."
 Encyclical Letter Laborem Exercens 9, 25.